Outdoor shade ideas - landscapers explain how to beat a retreat from the sun's glare in style

 When summer returns many of us breath a sigh of relief.
 It's a sign that outdoor living can be enjoyed once more.
 Long lazy lunches in the garden and al fresco cocktails under the balmy night sky become possible again.

 Of course this depends where in the world you live, but when the sun is at its highest, even those in colder climes will be considering outdoor shade ideas.
-From pergolas and permanent structures to awnings, canopies and clever planting, the options for creating shade in your backyard are more varied than you may think.
+From pergolas and permanent structures to awnings, canopies and clever planting, there are plenty of shade garden ideas which are more varied than you may think.

 Taking inspiration from world famous gardens and award-winning landscape designers, see the different styles that you can create in your outdoor space.